All apprentices are required to adhere to standard safety dress standards when attending their blocks. This attire includes:

 - Safety glasses (clear)

-- Peak cap (required for when operating machinery)
+- Hard Hart (required for when operating machinery)

 Jewellery and watches shall be removed during practical work in metal machining, or while undertaking any activity which may result in injury as a result of jewellery becoming caught or entangled.

 All safety shoes shall conform to AS 2210 (all safety footwear shall incorporate protective steel toecaps complying with the relevant requirements of this standard).
 Protective shoes shall have covered uppers and non-slip soles for the working environment.

 Sunscreen shall be used to provide protection for exposed skin in outdoor activities.

 Clothing worn by persons who may come in contact with fire, heat and molten metal shall be manufactured from a fire resistant material such as 100% cotton drill.

 Equipment and resource material

 Apprentices are required to bring along the following equipment to their blocks:

 - 2H and HB pencils